sehring/googleplay-api/README.md

 # PlayStoreApkcrawler

 This project contains an Play Store crawler.
-It is based on an unofficial google play API for, see (https://github.com/NoMore201/googleplay-api).
+It is based on an unofficial google play API, see (https://github.com/NoMore201/googleplay-api).

-It crawls every free app in the first 500 position of each Play Store category and downloads it, if it does not exist in the local directory.
+It crawls every free app in the first 500 position of each Play Store category.
+Then it pulls it, if it does not exist yet in the local directory.

-Possible improvements..
+Possible improvements:

 * add database of apk version numbers
 * add comparison with new crawls